expo/react-native-invertible-scroll-view/README.md

 ## Tips and Caveats

 - Horizontal scroll views are supported
-- To scroll to the bottom, call `scrollTo(0, 0)` on a ref to the scroll view
+- To scroll to the bottom, call `scrollTo(0)` on a ref to the scroll view
 - When the scroll view is inverted, InvertibleScrollView wraps each child in a View that is flipped
 - Scroll views that add children (ex: ListViews) must delegate to InvertibleScrollViews so that the children can be properly inverted
 - List section headers are unsupported
 - Styles like `padding` are not corrected, so top padding will actually pad the bottom of the component
-- Properties like `contentOffset` and `contentInset` are not corrected
+- Properties like `contentOffset` and `contentInset` are not flipped; for example, the top inset adjusts the bottom of an inverted scroll view

 ## Implementation